-completed a cable car line up steep Selby Hill, allowing the connection of the western end of Marshall Avenue with St. Anthony Hill, Summit Avenue, and downtown Saint Paul.
-The line was extended as far as Selby and Fairview Avenues in 1890.
-In 1891 the line reached Prior Avenue at the center of Merriam Park.
+When the Marshall Avenue-Lake Street Bridge was opened in 1889, realtors promoted lots along the 100-foot wide avenue as ideal building sites.
+They thought it symbolized the unification of the cities and, as one advertiser noted, the Midway District would then be the "Center of One Grand City."
+Marshall Avenue, described as the "Summit Avenue of Merriam Park," provided a wide, tree-lined corridor stretching from Snelling Avenue to the Mississippi River.
+In 1888, the Saint Paul City Railway completed a cable car line up steep Selby Hill, allowing the connection of the western end of Marshall Avenue with St. Anthony Hill, Summit Avenue, and downtown Saint Paul.
+The line was extended as far as Selby and Fairview Avenue in 1890, and the line reached Prior Avenue at the center of Merriam Park, in 1891.

-In 1891, Marshall Avenue property owners protested the construction of the electric line as a "detriment to their property."
+In 1891, Marshall Avenue property owners protested the construction of the electric line was a "detriment to their property."
 Dr. Sheridan Cobb (1852 Marshall); Silas H. Pratt (1890 Marshall) and Fernando W. Root (1894 Marshall) were among those who challenged the Saint Paul City Railway Company on construction of an electric line between Fairview and Prior Avenues.
-The did not succeed, but work was temporarily suspended in August 1891.
+Work was temporarily suspended in August 1891.
+198

-The Marshall-Lake Street bridge was modified in 1905-06 to increase load-bearing capacity and widen the bridge roadway from 18 to 33 feet to accommodate streetcars weighing as much as 40 tons, and in 1906 the entire electrified line was joined with the Lake Street line when a new bridge was completed across the Mississippi.
-As shown on a TCRT map of 1913, Merriam Park was served by a line that ran from downtown Saint Paul via Selby Avenue to University Avenue via Prior Avenue (Figure 37).
+The Marshall-Lake Street bridge was modified in 1905-06 to increase load bearing capacity and widen the roadway from 18 to 33 feet to accommodate streetcars weighing as much as 40 tons,, and in 1906 the entire electrified line was joined with the Lake Street line when a new bridge was completed across the Mississippi.
+Park was served by a separate line that ran from downtown Saint Paul via Selby Avenue to Prior and University Avenue.
 Between 1920 and 1932, Merriam Park was part of the Merriam-Mississippi line, and then a shuttle car ran along prior to connect with the Selby Lake line at Marshall Avenue.
 Prior Avenue rail service was abandoned in 1938.
 Bus service also ran along Marshall, and the Twin City Rapid Transit Company acquired a private company in 1926.
-Transit service spurred multiple-family housing construction; by the 1920s, builders cleared existing houses between Cleveland and Fairview for construction of a few apartment buildings and fourplexes.
-Beginning with the two-story McIntosh Block at 2057 Marshall Avenue (1911), the Cleveland and Marshall intersection developed into a small neighborhood shopping center.
+200